erincatto/box2c/docs/hello.md

 is on a body is possible with certain functions, but it should not be part of normal simulation.
 The reason is simple: a body with morphing shapes is not a rigid body, but Box2D is a rigid body engine.
-Many of the alogirthms in Box2D are based on the rigid body model.
+Many of the algorithms in Box2D are based on the rigid body model.
 If this is violated you may get unexpected behavior.

 ## Creating a Dynamic Body